spacekitcat/do-the-apple-tv-shuffle/README.md

 A simple program that will scan a specified folder for MP4 files (x264 + AAC, AirPlay compatiable formats).
 It uses the `bonjour` and `play-on-apple-tv` NPM packages to do the heavy lifting.

 I'd class this as a prototype, not quite at the right level for production level code.
-It's shown me *how* you would go about building a production ready solution.
+It's shown me *how* you would go about building a production ready solution and I might build an improved version with a different design (if something more interesting doesn't catch my eye).

 ## Build